How to Grow a Clematis Vine

 Growing

 Keep the soil moist during the first year by watering weekly.
-So not let the soil dry out.
+So, do not let the soil dry out.
 In colder regions, add extra mulch around the plant in late fall to protect the roots.
 Once the plant is in the ground, don’t disturb or move it. .

 • In spring, fertilize with a liquid seaweed or fish emulsion.
-In subsequent years, fertilize with a balances, all-purpose (5-10-5) fertilizer.
+In subsequent years, fertilize with a balanced, all-purpose (5-10-5) fertilizer.

 • In spring, prune dead wood back, cutting above new, emerging buds.

-• On older plants, remove any stems that are 4 years old or older.
+• On older plants, remove any stems that are four years old or older.

 Pruning Clematis

 Prune clematis to promote flowering.
-There are 3 different kinds of clematis and you need to determine which kind you have before you prune.
-Woody-stemmed types like the Clematis montana bloom early on last year’s stems.
+There are three different kinds of clematis, and you need to determine which kind you have before you prune.
+Woody-stemmed types like the Clematis Montana bloom early on last year’s stems.
 Prune plants after flowering to remove deadwood.

 See our complete post on pruning your clematis.